mlibrary/about-amherst/src/content/events/2020-01-31-association-of-university-presses-june-13-15.md

 ---
 templateKey: event
-title: 'Association of University Presses, June 13-15'
+title: 'Northeast Political Science Association, Nov.
+7'
-summary: Lever Press staff will be in Seattle for 2020's AUP Meeting
+summary: Amherst College Press will be online for this year's NPSA
 date: 2020-01-31T17:40:01.813Z
 image: /assets/AUP_logo_RGB.jpg
 ---
-Connect with us in Seattle this year at the annual [Association of University Presses](http://www.aupresses.org/events-a-conferences/annual-meeting/aupresses-2020) meeting.
+Editors from Amherst College Press will be available to meet virtually during this year's NPSA meeting.
+Reach out to us if you'd like to connect.